manu5667/Health_Checker/README.md

----

 ## 📖 Project Overview

 Manually managing Kubernetes clusters is time-consuming and prone to human error, particularly for small DevOps teams overseeing production-scale environments.
 This project implements an automated health-checking and self-healing system that continuously monitors cluster health, detects faults, and takes corrective actions without requiring human intervention.
-It improves system reliability, optimizes resource utilization, and provides real-time alerts and visual insights.
+It improves system reliability, optimises resource utilisation, and provides real-time alerts and visual insights.

-### 🎯 Project Objectives
+## 🎯 Project Objectives

 * Continuously monitor the health of nodes and pods.
 * Trigger automatic remediation of failed workloads.